Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 # Database normalisation

 - The learning objectives for this week are:
-  - Knowing the purpose of database normalisation
+  - Knowing the purpose of _database normalisation_
-  - Knowing what is a functional dependency, a partial dependency and a transitive dependency
+  - Knowing what is a _functional dependency_, a _partial dependency_ and a _transitive dependency_
   - Knowing how to identify functional dependencies in a relation or table
-  - Knowing the different normal form rules
+  - Knowing the different _normal form_ rules
-  - Knowing how to formally check if a relation is in the Boyce-Codd normal form (BCNF)
+  - Knowing how to formally check if a relation is in the _Boyce-Codd normal form_ (BCNF)
-  - Knowing how to decompose a relation into smaller relations if it is not in BCNF
+  - Knowing how to _decompose a relation_ into smaller relations if it is not in BCNF

 ---